Matoo125/blog/content/post/2019-04-07-Dont-eat-the-menu.md

 [note: Obviously, this text is simplification of reality.
 Please let me know if you have an idea how to make it more useful.]

-[note: Map is not the territory, menu is not the meal, photograph is not the thing photographed, word is not the thing it describes, the thing is not the category to which it belongs, model is not the thing modeled are all metaphorical ways to say abstraction (or belief) is not reality.]
+[note: Map is not the territory, menu is not the meal, photograph is not the thing photographed, word is not the thing it describes, the thing is not the category to which it belongs, model is not the thing being modeled, are all metaphorical ways to say abstraction (or belief) is not reality.]

 When you try to explain some complicated idea, such as benefits of creating models of charity effectiveness, or benefits of investing instead of keeping all your assets in the bank, or why there are better things to do than arguing about the newest conspiracy theory, you are at risk of at least one type of typical backslash.